microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 In this step, you'll review the selections you've made for your Azure SQL Database logical server.
 In the same pane as step 1 (Azure SQL Database logical server > Security > Advanced data security), you will also see information regarding Vulnerability Assessments and Advanced Threat Protection.

 At the highest level, SQL Vulnerability Assessment (VA) is a scanning service that provides visibility into your security state.
 It then provides actionable steps to address any potential concerns.
 When you configure periodic recurring scans, you're enabling the service to scan your databases every seven days and check for any vulnerabilities.
 You can then choose to send those reports to the admins, subscription owners, or anyone else that might need to be made notified of changes.
 In order for this service to operate, you have to specify a storage account for the results to be stored.
 This storage account was deployed during deployment of your Azure SQL Database, as you opted in to turn on ADS.
-Review the options and add your email address if you want to view a recurring scan.
+Review the options and add your email address if you want to receive the results of the recurring scan (weekly).

 ![](../graphics/vasettings.png)